 Tim and Yogi Christesson have served as the ECHH directors since 2008, providing care and love to all who stay.
 The Christessons have countless stories of relationships developed through the ministry, as they have ministered to families traveling from Houston and El Paso, even as far as England.

 “You know when they are here, they are going to be loved on,” said Jacob West, pastor of First Baptist Church Stamford and chair of the board for ECHH.
-“Our directors are going to everything they can to show the love of Christ to everybody that walks through the door.”
+“Our directors are going to do everything they can to show the love of Christ to everybody that walks through the door.”

 The namesake, Eunice Chambless, desired a place for families to come and hear about the love of Christ.
 She saw the house as way to live out the Gospel, according to Dr. Phil Christopher, pastor of First Baptist Church of Abilene.